 Stanford has a Computer and Network Usage Policy that translates the University’s general business practices into the electronic domain and conforms to federal, state, and local laws.
 This policy defines the appropriate usage of computers and networks with respect to intellectual property rights, privacy issues concerning information belonging to others, and the integrity of information resources.
 A key piece of the policy is that campus identifiers (such as Stanford ID, SUNet ID, and password) never be shared with anyone.
 Stanford urges students to read and become familiar with the policy, which will also be covered during orientation.
 In addition, students should familiarize themselves with the related Academic Computing Services Acceptable Use Policy.

 Stanford requires that users of the Stanford network respect copyright law.
 Stanford is required by law to follow up and respond to every copyright complaint, and even a first time complaint for a student may result in the disruption of network services for that student.
 On a second valid copyright complaint, the student’s Internet connection is disabled and the student is referred to the Summer Session Office.

 Incoming Stanford Freshmen

-If you are accepted to Stanford University as a matriculated undergraduate student and will be starting your freshman year in Autumn 2013, you are not eligible to take summer courses as part of the 2013 High School Summer College program.
+If you are accepted to Stanford University as a matriculated undergraduate student and will be starting your freshman year during the upcoming Autumn Quarter, you are not eligible to take summer courses as a visiting undergraduate student.
+Stanford typically does not allow incoming freshmen to begin their studies during the Summer Quarter.
 Stanford students are eligible to take Summer Quarter classes following their freshman year.

-Additional information on Stanford University can be obtained through Stanford's website.
+Additional information on Stanford University can be obtained through Stanford University website.
 Every effort is made to ensure that the course information, applicable policies, and other materials contained in this website are accurate and current.
 The University reserves the right to make changes at any time without prior notice.